Sunday, January 17, 2016

 The Man From the Synagogue: The Story of Coral Graf and a Lesson in Manna and Mitzvahs

-“Dad, I’m going over to the Synagogue to talk to Rabbi Hillel about the power of small miracles,” Coral said.
+“Dad, I’m going over to the Synagogue to talk to the Rabbi about the power of small miracles,” Coral said, while eating a bagel and lox for breakfast at her kitchen table.
+“I need to know that I’m doing the right thing with the coins from The Man Upstairs.”

-“I’m sure he’ll be glad to see you,” Mr. Graf said, heading out to his deli.
+“I’m sure he’ll be glad to see you,” Mr. Graf said, as he finished his Sunday morning coffee.
 “I sent him a box of bagels the other day.”

-“Since he’s the Rabbi, I thought I’d tell him about the miracles that have been happening with the pennies,” she said.
+“Since he’s the Rabbi, I thought I’d tell him about the miracles that have been happening with the coins,” the ten-year-old girl said.
+“Groceries are being bought.
+Rent is getting paid.
+Homeless people found homes and jobs.
+People are even getting better from cancer.”

-“I’m sure you’ll have a nice talk, but don’t be disappointed if he doesn’t understand,” Mr. Graf said.
-“Not everyone gets pennies from The Man Upstairs, because not everyone would give them away to see miracles, Coral.”
+“I’m sure you’ll have a nice talk, but don’t be disappointed if he doesn’t understand,” Mrs. Graf said.
+“Not everyone understands that coins fall from The Man Upstairs through the heating vent in our apartment building for you to use to do good in the world.”

-“I’ve never kept one single penny, Dad,” Coral said.
+“I’ve never kept one single penny for myself, Mom,” Coral said.
 “I’ve been giving everything away.
-It’s the only way to do good!”
+It’s the only way to help people!”

-“Not everyone has enough faith for miracles to happen,” Mr. Graf said.
+“Not everyone has enough faith for miracles to happen,” Mrs. Graf said.
 “I personally think you are a miracle, Coral!”

-“Thanks, Dad, I love you and Mom,” Coral said, marching down the stairs to the New York City street.
+“Thanks!
+I love you, Mom,” Coral said.
+Then, she grabbed her jacket and marched down the stairs to the New York City street with her mother behind her.

-“You should stop by and say hello to your mom at the Empire State Building during lunch,” Mr. Graf said.
+“You should stop by and say hello to me at the Empire State Building during lunch,” Mrs. Graf said.
+“I have to go to work now, but I’d love to hear all about your talk with the Rabbi later today.”

-When Coral arrived at the Fifth Avenue Synagogue, she swung open the doors and tiptoed into the Rabbi’s office.
+When Coral arrived at the Fifth Avenue Synagogue, she swung open the doors and stood in awe of the gorgeous sanctuary.
+It seemed like such an important place to Coral.
+She tiptoed into the Rabbi’s office and hoped not to disturb anyone.

-“Do you have an appointment?” the secretary said, pushing her glasses back on her wrinkled face.
+“Do you have an appointment, honey?” the secretary asked.
+She pushed her glasses back on her wrinkled face.
+Coral thought the lady seemed busy.

 “Why do I need an appointment?”
 Coral said.
 “The Rabbi talks to God, and I want to talk to the man who talks to God.”

-“The Rabbi has five minutes to see you,” the secretary said, sitting down at her squeaky, rolling chair.
+“The Rabbi has five minutes to see you,” the secretary said.
+She sat down at her squeaky, rolling chair.
+Coral wondered how she would ever explain herself in only five minutes.

-“God must have a lot to say to the Rabbi if he only has five minutes to talk to me.
-I might need ten,” Coral said.
+“God must have a lot to say to the Rabbi if he only has five minutes to talk to me,” Coral said.
+“I’ll try to keep in short.”

-As Coral walked in the Rabbi’s office, he breathed deep and exhaled long and hard, as though he needed a nap.
+As Coral walked into the Rabbi’s private office, he breathed deep and exhaled long and hard, as though he needed a nap.

-“I wanted to tell you about the pennies that I’ve been getting from The Man Upstairs,” Coral said, sitting on a chair.
+“I wanted to tell you about the coins that I’ve been receiving from The Man Upstairs,” Coral said.
+She plopped herself on the chair in front of his desk.

-“Oh, well, what is it that you wanted to tell me about them?” the Rabbi said, shuffling a stack of paper on his desk.
+“Oh, well, what is it that you wanted to tell me about them?” the Rabbi said.
+He shuffled a stack of paper on his desk.
+Coral wondered how he could find anything in the big pile.

-“Well, they come through the heating vent, clickety clank, and drop into my tin can, and they keep coming as long as I give them away to do good in the world.
-If I don’t give them away, then I don’t get any more pennies,” Coral said.
+“Well, the coins come through the heating vent, clickety clank, and drop into my tin can, and they keep coming as long as I give them away to do good in the world,” Coral said.

-She dumped her tin can of pennies on the Rabbi’s desk.
-“These pennies are for you and the Synagogue,” she said.
+She poured her tin can of pennies on the Rabbi’s desk.
+Then, she opened Puddles, her piggy bank, and dumped the coins from her pink porcelain pig.

 “Why, thank you!” the Rabbi said.
 “Please tell The Man Upstairs thank you as well.
 What is his name?”

 “The Man Upstairs!
-His name is The Man Upstairs,” Coral said, stacking the pennies for the Rabbi.
+His name is The Man Upstairs,” Coral said.
+She stacked the pennies, nickels, dimes, quarters, and dollars coins into separate piles for the Rabbi.
+She thought he might need her help to be more organized.

 “Yes, that’s true.
-It tasted like wafers with honey” the Rabbi said.
-“So, you’re giving your pennies away to do mitzvahs?”
+Rabbinical scholars think it tasted like wafers with honey,” the Rabbi said.
+“So, you’re giving your coins away to do mitzvahs?”

-“Mitzvahs?
-What is a mitzvah?”
-Coral said, eyeing the open Torah that sat on the Rabbi’s desk.
+“Good deeds!”
+Coral said.
+She eyed the open scriptures that sat on the Rabbi’s desk.

-“Sure, I understand,” Coral said.
-“Let me know what you do with the pennies . . . it’s just like they came from heaven.”
+“Thank you!
+I understand,” Coral said.
+“Let me know what you do with the coins . . . it’s just like they came from heaven.”

 Copyright 2016 Jennifer Waters

-Sequel to "The Man Upstairs: The Story of Coral Graf and Pennies from a Tin Can" (1/3/15), "The Man Downstairs: The Story of Coral Graf and Her Missing Pennies" (7/13/15), "The Man Next Door: The Story of Coral Graf and the Neighborhood Pennies" (8/5/15), "The Man Across the Street: The Story of Coral Graf, a Hanukkah Miracle, and the Landlord with a Cigar" (9/10/15), "The Man Around the Corner: The Story of Coral Graf and a Homeless Cardboard Box" (9/10/15), and "The Man from Central Park: The Story of Coral Graf and a Bike Ride on a Spring Day" (10/4/15).
+Sequel to "The Man Upstairs: The Story of Coral Graf and Coins from a Tin Can" (1/3/15), "The Man Downstairs: The Story of Coral Graf and Her Missing Coins" (7/13/15), "The Man Next Door: The Story of Coral Graf and the Neighborhood Coins" (8/5/15), "The Man Across the Street: The Story of Coral Graf, a Hanukkah Miracle, and the Landlord with a Cigar" (9/10/15), "The Man Around the Corner: The Story of Coral Graf and a Homeless Cardboard Box" (9/10/15), and "The Man from Central Park: The Story of Coral Graf and a Bike Ride on a Spring Day" (10/4/15).

 Dedicated to my grandmother, Augusta Renner Graf Waters.